TimHanewich/Misc-Articles/The-Understanding-Gap/readme.md

     - Knowing where on the spectrum of understanding to be... right balance of velocity and understanding
     - Knowing WHAT to spend time understanding, what to delegate away
     - Quickly grasping something important (quick understanding)

+A person in a play doing a dance on stage with strings attached from above.
+They are actually just a puppet, going through the motions of the dance with little understanding of it.